 NGSS shift the focus from simply what students should know to what they can do and how they think.
 This makes it important to shift our instruction from students learning ABOUT something to actually figuring out how and why something happens.
 This is where phenomena come into play.
 The goal is to use phenomena and the questions that students generate from a phenomenon to guide their learning and our teaching.
-The best phenomena have relevancy to the students, connecting the content knowledge to real world scenarios that students can then explain and explore.
-Phenomena should promote students thinking in a critical way about problems in society – both on a micro level in their own communities and a macro level in the entire world – and designing solutions to those problems.
+The best phenomena have relevancy to the students, connecting the content knowledge to real-world scenarios that students can then explain and explore.
+Phenomena should promote students thinking in a critical way about problems in society – both on a micro-level in their own communities and a macro level in the entire world – and designing solutions to those problems.
 This is the essence of critical thinking and phenomena are a tool we can use to promote this depth of thinking in our students.

 How should we use phenomena in our instruction?

 I think a common misconception is that phenomena = massive inquiry-based research projects and labs to introduce and guide every unit.
 We all know that time constraints would not make this a possibility.
 How you use phenomena and with what length of time you incorporate them will vary topic by topic.
-I may not have as much phenomena use in my naming unit for my physical science class as I will for my energy unit in that same class, and that is okay.
-The Next Gen. website describes three types of phenomena that are effective for using in the classroom:
+I may not have as many phenomena use in my naming unit for my physical science class as I will for my energy unit in that same class, and that is okay.
+The Next Gen. website describes three types of phenomena that are effective for use in the classroom:

 - Anchoring phenomena provide focus for the overall unit.